microsoft/BotBuilder-Samples/CSharp/demo-NLSearch/README.md

   |----------|-------|----------|
   |![Search](images/joblisting-refine-emulator.png)|![Search](images/joblisting-refine-facebook.png)|![Search](images/joblisting-refine-skype.png)|

-> All samples target a shared, ready-to-use Azure Search service, so you don't need to provision your own to try these out.
+> The sample targets a shared, ready-to-use [Azure Search service](https://realestate-sample.search.windows.net) with sample real estate data, so you don't need to provision your own to try it out.

 ### More Information